A Performance Analyzer for a Public Cloud's ML-Augmented VM Allocator: How We Model LGBMs in MetaOpt

-We next show how to model a LGBM in MetaOpt.
-MetaOpt can analyze a heuristic if we model it as a convex optimization or a feasibility problem which solver like Guroubi~\cite{gurobi} can handle (these include mixed integer problems, bilinear problems, \dots).
-We model LGBMs as a mixed-integer feasibility problem.
+We next show how to model a light gradient-boosting machine (LGBM) in MetaOpt.
+MetaOpt can analyze a heuristic if we model it as a convex optimization or a feasibility problem which a solver like Guroubi~\cite{gurobi} can handle (these include mixed integer problems, bilinear problems, \dots).
+We model LGBMs as a feasibility problem and encode it as mixed-integer linear problem.

-We separate the stages involved in running inference for an LGBM: (1) each decision tree in the ensemble produces a value based on the feature vector (we call this the score $S$); (2) the LGBM combines these scores for each class (into a vector $P'$) and then computes a softmax over them to produce a probability distribution (for each class $i$ it produces a number $0 \le P_i \le 1$ which is the probability with which sample $i$ belongs to class $i$); (3) it then computes the maximum likelihood estimate given this probability distribution.
+We separate the stages involved in running inference for an LGBM: (1) each decision tree in the ensemble produces a value (the score $S$) based on the feature vector; (2) the LGBM combines these scores for each class (into a vector $P'$) and then computes a softmax over them to produce a probability distribution (for each class $i$ it produces a number $0 \le P_i \le 1$ which is the probability with which sample $i$ belongs to class $i$); (3) it then computes the maximum likelihood estimate given this probability distribution.

 We observe that for the purpose of computing the predicted class label we can skip the softmax computation: